moskvayigit/amedea/readme.md

 A Collection of unique design elementor widgets for Elementor.
 Within few minutes, you can add unique image hover effects to your website – easily!

-Details

-Reviews

-Installation

-Development
-Support
-Description
-A Collection of unique design elementor widgets for Elementor.
-Within few minutes, you can add unique image hover effects to your website – easily!

-Amedea requires core plugin to work properly.

 Features
-Elementor Widgets ready
++ Elementor Widgets ready
-Smooth animations
++ Smooth animations
-Videos are supported
++ Videos are supported
-Fully Responsible
++ Fully Responsible
-Easy to use
++ Easy to use
-WPML Supported
++ WPML Supported
-Clean, minimal and modern design
++ Clean, minimal and modern design
-Powered by HTML5/CSS3
++ Powered by HTML5/CSS3
-Optimized for mobile devices
++ Optimized for mobile devices
-Optimized for touchable devices
++ Optimized for touchable devices
-Installation guide and detailed documentation included And more…
++ Installation guide and detailed documentation included
++ And more…

-Animated Hover Menu
+==Animated Hover Menu==
 A couple of ideas for creative menu/listing items come with unique hover animated images for Elementor.
 The idea is to navigate a item-based listing with special effects on-hovered, it shows an image related to the item as preview.

-Animated Intro
+==Animated Intro==
 An interesting intro animation with image/video created with unique combination of motion, each ending in a circular look.

 Diagonal Media